JapanBlog/japan/_posts/2015-05-14-disneysea.md

 longitude: 139.885078
 ---

 Today I went to [DisneySea](http://www.tokyodisneyresort.jp/en/tds/), the aquatic-themed (barely) sister to Disneyland.
-It's right next to Tokyo Disneyland and is, I imagine, rather similar to its land-based brethren - lots of Disney characters wandering about, parades, rides and ~~crap~~ merchandise.
-Oodles and oodles of ~~crap~~ merchandise.
+It's right next to Tokyo Disneyland and is, I imagine, rather similar to its land-based brethren - lots of Disney characters wandering about, parades, rides and <strike>crap</strike> merchandise.
+Oodles and oodles of <strike>crap</strike> merchandise.

 Until a couple of years ago, when I went to Universal Studios in Los Angeles, I'd never been to a theme park.
 Turns out they can be pretty fun, and I'd heard good things about DisneySea, so off I headed.